open/close all folders

 - Deadpan Snarker: Whenever you want to poke fun at that harmless fussing old lady, she'll poke fun at you instead.

-- In-Series Nickname: The Simferopol Granny.
+- In-Series Nickname: Called the Simferopol Granny by her relatives.

 - Maybe Magic, Maybe Mundane: Some of her tricks, like traveling through space without any sort of vessel, are quite inexplicable.